meerkat-manor/salainen/README.md

 # Salainen

-**Salinen** is a simplistic Go secrets manager whose objective is to provide a consistent interface to retrieving secrets from various storage locations.
+**Salinen** is a simplistic Go secrets manager whose objective is to provide a consistent interface to retrieving secrets from various providers.

-The storage locations supported are:
+The providers supported are:

-* Environment variables (*1)
+* Environment variables
-* Files (*1)
+* Files and Encrypted files
+* Keyring
 * Windows credential manager (Windows)
+* Keepass
 * Bitwarden / Vaultwarden
 * User prompt on terminal
-* Text strings
+* Plain text strings

-(*1) Contents can be encrypted

 Go programs can include the ``salainen`` package into code.